-3.1.1.2.3.6 Asphalt production
+3.1.1.2.3.8 Asphalt production

-This slider bar tool allows the user to transfer more or less of the liquid heavy ends components (currently sent to marine fuel production) for asphalt production.
+This slider bar tool allows users to control the proportion of liquid heavy ends components (currently sent to marine fuel production) that is used for asphalt production.
 This option applies to medium and deep conversion refinery configurations.
-If the configuration is set to Asphalt Production, the user has the option to increase the amount of asphalt produced through the third slider bar that swings 0 to 100% of HVGO to VR.
+If the configuration is set to Asphalt Production (10) via coking refinery Process unit configuration dropdown menu, users will be able to increase the amount of asphalt production through the third slider bar that ranges from 0 to 100% of the HVGO being diverted to VR unit.

-3.1.1.2.3.7 Off gas product production
+3.1.1.2.3.9 Off-gas Product Production

-Two slider bar tools are provided that allow the user to determine if off gas product production includes LPG, and/or petrochemicals.
-Notice all off gas product production will be considered refinery fuel gas and used as energy source within the refinery if there is not LPG or petrochemical feedstock production.
+Three slider bar tools are provided that allow users to determine if off-gas product production includes LPG, petrochemicals and/or RFG.
+Note all off-gas product production will be considered as refinery fuel gas and used as energy source within the refinery if there is no LPG, petrochemical feedstock, or RFG production selected.